Seanmonaghan/e-commerce_backend/README.md

 ### Questions

-If you have any questions about the application, be sure to contact me at my [e-mail](mailto:smonagha@conncoll.edu)
+If you have any questions about the application, be sure to contact me at my [e-mail].(mailto:smonagha@conncoll.edu)

-Alternatively you can find me and my other works at my [Github account](https://github.com/seanmonaghan)
+Alternatively you can find me and my other works at my [Github account](https://github.com/seanmonaghan).